nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. CareLink displays the filtered data to Fred.
 6. Use case ends.

-### Extensions
+#### Extensions
 - **3a.
 Invalid Patient Identifier**:
-    - 3a.1: CareLink displays an error message and prompts Fred to re-enter the identifier.
+  - CareLink displays an error message and prompts Fred to re-enter the identifier.
   - Use case resumes from step 3.

 - **4a.
 No Data Found for Patients**:
-    - 4a.1: CareLink informs Fred that no records were found.
+  - CareLink informs Fred that no records were found.
   - Use case ends.

+---

-**Use Case 8: Schedule Appointments**
+### **Use Case 8: Schedule Appointments**

-**System**: CareLink
+- **System**: CareLink
-**Use Case**: UC08 - Schedule Appointments
+- **Use Case**: UC08 - Schedule Appointments
-**Actor**: Geriatrician (Fred)
+- **Actor**: Geriatrician (Fred)

-### Preconditions
+#### Preconditions
-- Fred is logged into CareLink
+- Fred is logged into CareLink.
-- The person exists in the system
+- The person exists in the system.

-### Guarantees
+#### Guarantees
-- A follow-up appointment is successfully scheduled and confirmed
+- A follow-up appointment is successfully scheduled and confirmed.
-- The appointment time is valid (start time before end time)
+- The appointment time is valid (start time before end time).
-- The appointment is in the future
+- The appointment is in the future.
-- No duplicate appointments are created for the person
+- No duplicate appointments are created for the person.

-### Main Success Scenario (MSS)
+#### Main Success Scenario (MSS)
-1. Fred enters the `addapp` command to schedule a follow-up appointment with the required details (person's NRIC, start date/time, end date/time, description)
+1. Fred enters the `addapp` command to schedule a follow-up appointment with the required details (person's NRIC, start date/time, end date/time, description).
 2. CareLink validates that:
-   - The start date/time is before the end date/time
+  - The start date/time is before the end date/time.
-   - The appointment is in the future
+  - The appointment is in the future.
-   - The person exists in the system
+  - The person exists in the system.
-   - The appointment does not conflict with existing appointments
+  - The appointment does not conflict with existing appointments.
-3. CareLink confirms the follow-up appointment and saves it in the system
+3. CareLink confirms the follow-up appointment and saves it in the system.
-4. CareLink displays a confirmation message with the appointment details
+4. CareLink displays a confirmation message with the appointment details.
-5. Use case ends
+5. Use case ends.

-### Extensions
+#### Extensions
 - **2a.
 Person Does Not Exist**:
-    - 2a.1: CareLink displays an error message that the person cannot be found
+  - CareLink displays an error message that the person cannot be found.
-    - Use case ends
+  - Use case ends.

 - **2b.
 Invalid Appointment Time**:
-    - 2b.1: CareLink displays an error message that the appointment times are invalid
+  - CareLink displays an error message that the appointment times are invalid.
-    - Use case ends
+  - Use case ends.

 - **2c.
 Past Appointment Time**:
-    - 2c.1: CareLink displays an error message that appointments must be in the future
+  - CareLink displays an error message that appointments must be in the future.
-    - Use case ends
+  - Use case ends.

 - **2d.
 Duplicate Appointment**:
-    - 2d.1: CareLink displays an error message about the conflicting appointment
+  - CareLink displays an error message about the conflicting appointment.
-    - Use case ends
+  - Use case ends.

+---

-**Use Case 9: Edit Existing Appointments**
+### **Use Case 9: Edit Existing Appointments**

-**System**: CareLink
+- **System**: CareLink
-**Use Case**: UC09 - Edit Existing Appointments **Actor**: Geriatrician (Fred)
+- **Use Case**: UC09 - Edit Existing Appointments
+- **Actor**: Geriatrician (Fred)

-### Preconditions
+#### Preconditions
-- Fred is logged into CareLink
+- Fred is logged into CareLink.
-- The person exists in the system
+- The person exists in the system.
-- The appointment for that person exists in the system
+- The appointment for that person exists in the system.

-### Guarantees
+#### Guarantees
-- The edited appointment is successfully scheduled and confirmed
+- The edited appointment is successfully scheduled and confirmed.
-- The edited appointment time is valid (start time before end time)
+- The edited appointment time is valid (start time before end time).
-- The edited appointment is in the future
+- The edited appointment is in the future.
-- No duplicate appointments are created for the person after editing
+- No duplicate appointments are created for the person after editing.

-### Main Success Scenario (MSS)
+#### Main Success Scenario (MSS)
-1. Fred enters the `editapp` command to schedule a edited appointment with the required details (person's NRIC, date, start time, new date, new start time, new end time)
+1. Fred enters the `editapp` command to schedule an edited appointment with the required details (person's NRIC, date, start time, new date, new start time, new end time).
 2. CareLink validates that:
-   - The new start date/time is before the new end date/time
+  - The new start date/time is before the new end date/time.
-   - The appointment is in the future
+  - The appointment is in the future.
-   - The person exists in the system
+  - The person exists in the system.
-   - The appointment to be edited exists in the system
+  - The appointment to be edited exists in the system.
-   - The appointment does not conflict with existing appointments
+  - The appointment does not conflict with existing appointments.
-3. CareLink confirms the edited appointment and saves it in the system
+3. CareLink confirms the edited appointment and saves it in the system.
-4. CareLink displays a confirmation message with the appointment details
+4. CareLink displays a confirmation message with the appointment details.
-5. Use case ends
+5. Use case ends.

-### Extensions
+#### Extensions
 - **2a.
 Person Does Not Exist**:
-    - 2a.1: CareLink displays an error message that the person cannot be found
+  - CareLink displays an error message that the person cannot be found.
-    - Use case ends
+  - Use case ends.

 - **2b.
 Invalid Appointment Time**:
-    - 2b.1: CareLink displays an error message that the appointment times are invalid
+  - CareLink displays an error message that the appointment times are invalid.
-    - Use case ends
+  - Use case ends.

 - **2c.
 Past Appointment Time**:
-    - 2c.1: CareLink displays an error message that appointments must be in the future
+  - CareLink displays an error message that appointments must be in the future.
-    - Use case ends
+  - Use case ends.

 - **2d.
 Duplicate Appointment**:
-    - 2d.1: CareLink displays an error message about the conflicting appointment
+  - CareLink displays an error message about the conflicting appointment.
-    - Use case ends
+  - Use case ends.

+---

-**Use Case 10: Delete Appointments**
+### **Use Case 10: Delete Appointments**

-**System**: CareLink
+- **System**: CareLink
-**Use Case**: UC10 - Delete Appointments
+- **Use Case**: UC10 - Delete Appointments
-**Actor**: Geriatrician (Fred)
+- **Actor**: Geriatrician (Fred)

-### Preconditions
+#### Preconditions
-- Fred is logged into CareLink
+- Fred is logged into CareLink.
-- The person exists in the system
+- The person exists in the system.
-- The appointment exists in the system
+- The appointment exists in the system.

-### Guarantees
+#### Guarantees
-- The specified appointment is successfully deleted from the system
+- The specified appointment is successfully deleted from the system.

-### Main Success Scenario (MSS)
+#### Main Success Scenario (MSS)
-1. Fred enters the `deleteapp` command with the required details (person's NRIC, date, start time)
+1. Fred enters the `deleteapp` command with the required details (person's NRIC, date, start time).
 2. CareLink validates that:
-  - The person exists in the system
+  - The person exists in the system.
-  - The specified appointment exists for that person at the given date and time
+  - The specified appointment exists for that person at the given date and time.
-3. CareLink deletes the appointment from the system
+3. CareLink deletes the appointment from the system.
-4. CareLink displays a confirmation message with the deleted appointment's details
+4. CareLink displays a confirmation message with the deleted appointment's details.
-5. Use case ends
+5. Use case ends.

-### Extensions
+#### Extensions
 - **2a.
 Person Does Not Exist**:
-   - 2a.1: CareLink displays an error message that the person cannot be found
+  - CareLink displays an error message that the person cannot be found.
-   - Use case ends
+  - Use case ends.

 - **2b.
 Invalid Date Format**:
-   - 2b.1: CareLink displays an error message that the date format should be DD/MM/YYYY
+  - CareLink displays an error message that the date format should be DD/MM/YYYY.
-   - Use case ends
+  - Use case ends.

 - **2c.
 Invalid Time Format**:
-   - 2c.1: CareLink displays an error message that the time format should be HH:MM
+  - CareLink displays an error message that the time format should be HH:MM.
-   - Use case ends
+  - Use case ends.

 - **2d.
 Appointment Does Not Exist**:
-   - 2d.1: CareLink displays an error message that the appointment does not exist in CareLink
+  - CareLink displays an error message that the appointment does not exist in CareLink.
-   - Use case ends
+  - Use case ends.

+---

-**Use Case 11: Add Note to Person**
+### **Use Case 11: Add Note to Person**

-**System**: CareLink
+- **System**: CareLink
-**Use Case**: UC11 - Add Note to Person
+- **Use Case**: UC11 - Add Note to Person
-**Actor**: Geriatrician (Fred)
+- **Actor**: Geriatrician (Fred)

-### Preconditions
+#### Preconditions
-- Fred is logged into CareLink
+- Fred is logged into CareLink.
-- The person exists in the system
+- The person exists in the system.

-### Guarantees
+#### Guarantees
-- The note is successfully added to the person's records
+- The note is successfully added to the person's records.
-- The note text is not empty
+- The note text is not empty.

-### Main Success Scenario (MSS)
+#### Main Success Scenario (MSS)
-1. Fred enters the `addnote` command with the required details (person's NRIC, note text)
+1. Fred enters the `addnote` command with the required details (person's NRIC, note text).
 2. CareLink validates that:
-  - The person exists in the system
+  - The person exists in the system.
-  - The note text is not empty
+  - The note text is not empty.
-3. CareLink adds the note to the person's records
+3. CareLink adds the note to the person's records.
-4. CareLink displays a confirmation message showing the NRIC and the added note text
+4. CareLink displays a confirmation message showing the NRIC and the added note text.
-5. Use case ends
+5. Use case ends.

-### Extensions
+#### Extensions
 - **2a.
 Person Does Not Exist**:
-   - 2a.1: CareLink displays an error message that the person cannot be found
+  - CareLink displays an error message that the person cannot be found.
-   - Use case ends
+  - Use case ends.

 - **2b.
 Empty Note Text**:
-   - 2b.1: CareLink displays an error message that the note text cannot be empty
+  - CareLink displays an error message that the note text cannot be empty.
-   - Use case ends
+  - Use case ends.

-### Non-Functional Requirements

-1. **Typing-Preferred**
-   - **Category:** User Efficiency
-   - **Requirement:** The product should be optimized for users who can type fast and prefer typing over other forms of input, with a command-line interface (CLI) that allows quick and efficient task completion.
-   - **User Benefit:** This allows users who prefer typing to accomplish tasks faster without relying on slower point-and-click methods.

-2. **Platform-Independent**
-   - **Category:** Environment Requirements
-   - **Requirement:** The software must work seamlessly on Windows, Linux, and OS-X platforms.
-   - **User Benefit:** Users can run the application on any operating system they prefer, ensuring flexibility and convenience without worrying about compatibility issues.

-3. **No-DBMS**
-   - **Category:** Technical Requirements
-   - **Requirement:** The system should not rely on a database management system (DBMS) for data storage.
-   - **User Benefit:** Users don't need to set up complex database systems, making the software easier to install and maintain, with simple file-based data storage.

-4. **Human-Editable File**
-   - **Category:** Data Requirements
-   - **Requirement:** The system's data should be stored locally in a human-readable and editable text file format.
-   - **User Benefit:** Users can directly view and modify their data without needing specialized tools, providing more control and flexibility for advanced users.

-5. **Single-User**
-   - **Category:** User Constraints
-   - **Requirement:** The product is designed for use by a single user, and data should not be shared between multiple users.
-   - **User Benefit:** Users can have confidence that their data is secure and private, without interference from other users, ensuring data integrity and ease of use.

-6. **Portability**
-    - **Category:** System Constraints
-    - **Requirement:** The product must support downloading CSV files that can be easily loaded and used on another system.
-    - **User Benefit:** Users can seamlessly transfer and access their data across different systems, providing flexibility and ease of use.

-7. **Readable Font Size**
-    - **Category:** Usability
-    - **Requirement:** The font size should be reasonably large to ensure readability, particularly for users who may have difficulty reading smaller text.
-    - **User Benefit:** Ensures users can comfortably read information on the interface, improving accessibility and user experience.

-8. **Simplicity**
-    - **Category:** Usability
-    - **Requirement:** The interface should be intuitive, with straightforward workflows that make it easy to navigate and use.
-    - **User Benefit:** Reduces the learning curve for new users, allowing for efficient and hassle-free operation, improving overall user satisfaction.
+---

-**Use Case 15: Clear All Entries with Confirmation**
+### **Use Case 12: Clear All Entries with Confirmation**

-**System**: CareLink
+- **System**: CareLink
-**Use Case**: UC15 - Clear All Entries with Confirmation
+- **Use Case**: UC12 - Clear All Entries with Confirmation
-**Actor**: Geriatrician (Fred)
+- **Actor**: Geriatrician (Fred)

-### Preconditions
+#### Preconditions
 - Fred is logged into CareLink.
 - The address book contains patient data.

-### Guarantees
+#### Guarantees
 - All patient data is removed only after explicit confirmation.
 - CareLink prompts Fred to use the correct command to avoid accidental data loss.

-### Main Success Scenario (MSS)
+#### Main Success Scenario (MSS)
 1. Fred enters the `clear confirm` command.
 2. CareLink validates the command.
 3. CareLink clears all entries from the address book.
 4. CareLink displays a success message confirming that all data has been cleared.
 5. Use case ends.

-### Extensions
+#### Extensions
 - **1a.
 Fred enters `clear` without `confirm`**:
-    - 1a.1: CareLink displays a message prompting Fred to use `clear confirm`.
+  - CareLink displays a message prompting Fred to use `clear confirm`.
   - Use case ends.

 - **1b.
 No confirmation provided**:
-    - 1b.1: If Fred does not use the `confirm` keyword, no data is deleted.
+  - No data is deleted.
   - Use case ends.

 ---